 Lisa’s clinical experience includes work with mood disorders, anxiety and stress management, behavioral issues, parenting, couple/marital and family counseling.
 Lisa utilizes primarily a cognitive behavioral approach but as a Christian counselor will also use principles of faith and spirituality upon client’s request to foster hope and facilitate positive change.
 Lisa works with clients from early adolescence to adulthood.

-His areas of expertise include depression and mood disorders, anxiety disorders, life-transitions including mid-life issues, grief work, divorce, relationship concerns and dual diagnosis.
+His areas of expertise include depression and mood disorders, anxiety disorders, life-transitions including mid-life issues, grief work, divorce, relationship concerns.
 Additionally, he has provided counseling in both stress and anger management for individuals and groups.
 He is a graduate of Rutgers University in New Jersey and applies a diverse range of skills and experience to his work in counseling and therapy.

 Katie works from a primarily cognitive-behavioral approach and has particular interest in teaching adults, adolescents, and children to use these skills to maintain resilience in difficult times.
 She works with individuals, as well as couples and families.
 She has experience addressing a wide range of problems including anger management, disruptive behaviors, anxiety and mood disorders, grief, childhood abuse, adjustment disorders, spiritual issues, and relationship conflict.
 Katie also has training in Dialectical Behavioral Therapy, which teaches specific skills to clients who struggle with overwhelming emotions and interpersonal difficulty.